What Is The Average Home Size In The UK, Compared By Property Type

 Apartments in the UK have an average size approximate to 656 square feet.
 It usually consists of one to two bedrooms.
 The apartments give an ideal solution for city residents who want small homes that require minimal upkeep.

-The average size of Bungalows is 828 square feet and have one to two bedrooms arranged on a single level.
+The average size of Bungalows is 828 square feet and has one to two bedrooms arranged on a single level.
 The design of their space provides both practical use and accessible features and creates a comfortable environment for residents.

-Terraced Homes:
+Terraced Homes

 The typical size of smaller terraced homes reaches 688 square feet.
 The larger terraced homes extend to 1,087 square feet, and they usually contain two to three bedrooms.
 Most people prefer this option due to its sufficient living space at an affordable price.

-Semi-Detached Homes:
+Semi-Detached Homes

 Semi-detached houses have an average size of 1,033 square feet and mostly include three bedrooms.
 The homes have more space than terraced houses, which makes them suitable for families who need both indoor and outdoor areas.

-Detached Homes:
+Detached Homes

 How To Choose The Right Home For You?